irskep/ct/Readme.md

     init: Create or replace the config file in the current directory clockin [project_name]: Begin tracking hours on a project
     clockout: Stop tracking hours
+    tally [project_name]: Count all hours spent working on a project

 Optional Arguments
 ------------------